Emrik-North/Legends_of_Valheim_Modpack/LoV-Legends_of_Valheim_Modpack-1.1.2/README.md

 * Configured CustomTextures so that by default it has no hotkey for reloading textures, since we didn't need it and it was conflicting with Freefly's use of F10.
 * Added [Cartography Skill and Spyglass](https://valheim.thunderstore.io/package/Advize/CartographySkill/) which increases the map explore radius the higher your level is.
 * Added [SkillInjector](https://valheim.thunderstore.io/package/pipakin/SkillInjector/) because it is a dependency for all skill-introducing mods like Cartography.
-* Updated TransparentSails to v1.1.1.
+* Got Mathias to update their TransparentSails to v1.1.1, because toggling wasn't working with the new Jotunn version!
 * Added [Useful Trophies](https://valheim.thunderstore.io/package/Khairex/Useful_Trophies/), which enables you to consume trophies for XP in a random skill.
 * Patched and recompiled _Useful Trophies_ to be server-safe and unexploitable, and increased the XP value you get from serpent trophies and rock golem trophies.
 Valuable commodities!
 * Added [Valheim Performance Optimizations](https://www.nexusmods.com/valheim/mods/1360), which should increase FPS and load times, especially near the Capital.